logicalmechanism/CNFT-Origin-Trace/README.md

 )
 ```

-If print is set to true, it will display the information inside the terminal and attempt to open nx.html in the default internet browser.
+If print_flag is set to true then it will display the information inside the terminal and attempt to open nx.html in the default internet browser.

-If save is set to true then it will just save the nx.html file to the local folder and it will save all the addresses and transactions into the cnft_history.json files.
+If save_flag is set to true then it will save the graph to the nx.html file and it will save all the addresses and transaction hashes into the cnft_history.json file.

-Set mainet_flag to False for testnet tracing.
+Set mainet_flag to False for testnet origin tracing.

 ### Command line